mulderp/gnucap_book/gnucap-getting-started.md

-# Getting Started with Gnucap
+# Getting Started

-To run a Gnucap analysis of an electrical circuit, you require a netlst.
-A netlist is a represenation of a circuits and its different components such as voltage sources, resistors or transistors.
+To run a Gnucap analysis of an electrical circuit, you require a netlist.
+A netlist is a representation of a circuit and its different components such as voltage sources, resistors or transistors.

-To enter a netlist in Gnucap and run a sumulation. you first need a basic understanding of commands in Gnucap.
+To enter a netlist in Gnucap and run a simulation. you first need a basic understanding of commands in Gnucap.
 Commands can be entered either in interactive or batch simulation mode.
 Also, there exist Gnucap plugins that allow you to run a Gnucap analysis from an external program such as [Qucs]{http://qucs.sourceforge.net/) or [gEda](http://www.geda-project.org/).

 In this chapter, we will look at the most important Gnucap commands with the help of the interactive mode.
-This should give you a feeling on how to setup a netlist (a schemaitc), add probes for an analysis, then run a simulation and capture its output.
+This should give you a feeling on how to write a netlist (a schematic), add probes for an analysis, then run a simulation and capture its output.

 Once you are able to load a netlist and start a simulation, the data from a simulation can be plotted with help of the plotting function or a plotting program.